joshsh/clj-ripple/README.md

 clj-ripple syntax and its equivalent Ripple source code can be understood by reading the following examples:

+	; Before code is executed, Ripple must be initialized through the init-ripple function.
+When passed no parameters, it initializes Ripple
+	; with a default configuration (see Ripple wiki's "Running Ripple") ; For a custom configuration, pass the properties as a Clojure hash-map.
+	(init-ripple)

 	@prefix foaf: <http://xmlns.com/foaf/0.1/>
 	@list dan: <http://danbri.org/foaf.rdf#danbri>
 	:dan. foaf:knows. foaf:name.